alexmoreno/freefall-cli/README.md

-# freefall-cli
+# Freefall Adventures

-Awesome game about someone falling, avoiding obstacles without crashing on rocks.
+Now on `cli`, awesome game about someone falling, avoiding obstacles without crashing on rocks.

+## How to play
+Just `clone` this repo and `nodejs app`.
+That's it.